A Framework for Conditional Statement Technical Debt Identification and Description

-Three authors independently investigated the same 20 pairs to determine whether (i) the comment represents technical debt in code, and (ii) conditional statements are single or multiple.\footnote{Kappa agreement was calculated using \url{http://justusrandolph.net/kappa/}.} The kappa agreement levels were (i) 0.90 and (ii) 0.88, which indicate ``almost perfect''~\cite{viera2005understanding}.
+Three authors independently investigated the same 20 pairs to determine whether (i) the comment represents technical debt in code, and (ii) conditional statements are single or multiple\footnote{Kappa agreement was calculated using \url{http://justusrandolph.net/kappa/}.}.
+The Kappa agreement levels were (i) 0.90 and (ii) 0.88, which indicate ``almost perfect''~\cite{viera2005understanding}.
 Based on this encouraging result, the remaining data was then investigated by a single author.
 In the statistically representative sample of 339 code-comment pairs, we found (i) 298 (88\%) are actually \ac{satd} pairs.
 Within the 298 \ac{satd} pairs, 270 (91\%) code segments are single \texttt{if}-statements.
 We consider this result promising for our experiments as we collected \ac{satd} code-comment pairs with a small amount of noise and that the obtained conditional statements were not too complex, which is beneficial for learning \ac{satd} code-comment patterns.

-\subsubsection{Data pre-processing}
+\subsubsection{Data Pre-Processing}

 To avoid \ac{oom} and data noise issues, we set the maximum lengths for input sequences and comment sentences to 1500 and 150 token/word, respectively.
 We do not truncate \ac{ast} sequences and comments.
-Truncation could be useful for classification tasks (e.g. \ac{satd} Identification).
+Truncation could be useful in accelerating classification tasks (e.g. \ac{satd} Identification).
 However, it could harm the \ac{satd} Comment Generation task since truncated words in the output sentence could map to tokens in the input sequence and vice versa.
-Thus, observations longer than the maximum length are ignored.
+Thus, data points longer than the maximum lengths are ignored.
 We reserve an \texttt{<UNKN/PAD>} token for (i) padding during model training and, (ii) at model validation/testing, replacing input tokens that have not been seen during model training.